darul75/jade-cache/README.md

 ### Middleware

-Keep it mind this middleware has sense specially for "partials" jade views with no jade "variables" to be processed in view: #{var}
+Keep it mind this middleware has sense specially for "partials" jade views with no "variables" to be processed in view: #{var}

 See http://jade-lang.com/api/ for more info.

 By default all `/partials/...` route will use this middleware, `/partials/view1.jade', '/partials/folder1/view2'.
-Other route will still be using normal express engine process with jade cache if in production.
+Other view route will still being rendered by native express jade engine and with jade native cache if in production.

 But you can add some route or change it in options.